 VA Compromise Short Sales, FHA Short Sales, Conventional & Uninsured Short Sales, Second Mortgages, Equity Lines of Credit & Junior Lien Holders

 We specialize in assisting home owners sell their home for less than what is owed, with a concentration in the VA Compromise Sale Program, FHA short sales, and conventional mortgages with more than one lender.
-Since 2009, we’ve closed an average of 12-14 short sales annually allowing homeowners who are upside down in their mortgage to sell for less than what they owe.
-And in most all cases, our clients brought very little or no money to the closing either (cases where sellers brought money to the table were due to cloudy title issues or delays in a closing).
+Since 2009, we’ve closed dozens of short sales who were upside down in their mortgage and in most all cases, our clients brought very little or no money to the closing either (cases where sellers brought money to the table were due to the mortgage being an uninsured mortgage).

 When selling as a short sale, the homeowner’s lender/bank pays for all of a seller’s closing costs including listing commissions, deed prep, title exam, and unpaid property taxes.
 Depending on the type of mortgage a homeowner has, the seller’s lender may also pay up to 3% of the purchase price in buyer’s closing costs.
-In turn, and monies a seller may have in escrow (which is typically sed to pay property taxes for a home owner) is retained by the bank.
-A small trade off for not having to pay the $10,000 to $25,000 in closing costs a typical home seller incurs.
+In turn, and monies a seller may have in escrow (which is typically used to pay property taxes for a home owner) is retained by the bank.
+A small trade off for not having to pay the $15,000 to $35,000 in closing costs a typical home seller incurs.

-We’ve closed short sales with Bank of America, Chase, Freedom Mortgage, GMAC, Greentree, Nationstar, Nationwide, Navy Federal Credit Union, Ocwen, SunTrust, U.S. Bank, VHDA, Wells Fargo, WestStar, and many more.
-We employ the use of an experienced real estate attorney and short sale team to help ensure your foreclosure is delayed, so you have the opportunity to get your home sold fast, and at no cost to you!
+Our team has closed short sales with Bank of America, Chase, Freedom Mortgage, GMAC, Greentree, Nationstar, Nationwide, Navy Federal Credit Union, Ocwen, SunTrust, U.S. Bank, VHDA, Wells Fargo, WestStar, and many more.
+We employ the use of experienced real estate attorneys Coleman and Coleman or Anderson and Pittman to help ensure any possible foreclosure is delayed, so that you have the opportunity to get your home sold fast, and at no cost to you!